sacooper/Faction/API.md

 }
 ```
 - Success: 200 OK
-    - Contains cooking with session id
+    - Contains cookie with session id
 - Error: 401 Unauthorized
     - Will occur with invalid credentials